 3. Send filled form and documents to Insurer at address provided in your policy copy.

-4. Sometimes Insurer may seek additional information or queries, which will need to be answered and sent back.
+4. Sometimes Insurer may seek additional information or have certain queries, which will need to be answered and sent back for status updates.

-Expect a claim reimbursement anytime between 1 week to 1 month.
+Expect health insurance claims reimbursement anytime between 1 week to 1 month.

 Some other things to remember